hadware/pygamma-paper/paper.md

 pygamma-agreement corpus/*.csv --confidence_level 0.02 --output_csv results.csv
 ```

-We support an array of commonly used annotation formats: RTTM, TextGrid, CSV and `pyannote.core.Annotation` objects.
+We support a variety of commonly used annotation formats among speech researchers and Linguists: RTTM, TextGrid, CSV and `pyannote.core.Annotation` objects.

-Computing the gamma-agreement requires both array manipulation and some convex optimization.
-We thus used Numpy for array operations.
+Computing the gamma-agreement requires both array manipulation and the solving of multiple optimization problem formulated as Mixed-Integer Programming (MIP) problems.
+We thus used the de-facto standard for all of our basic array operations, NumPy [@numpy-paper].
 Since some parts of the algorithm are fairly demanding, we made sure that these parts were heavily optimized using `numba` [@numba-paper].
-The convex optimization is done using `cvxpy` [@cvxpy-paper]'s MIP-solving framework.
+We used `cvxpy`'s [@cvxpy-paper] MIP-solving framework to solve the optimization problem.
 For time-based annotations, we rely on primitives from `pyannote.core` [@pyannote-paper].
 We made sure that it is robustly tested using the widely-adopted `pytest` testing framework.
 We also back-tested it against the original Java implementation.
+Most of our package's code is type-hinted and has descriptive docstrings, both of which  can be leveraged by IDEs to ease the use of our API.

-We provide a [documentation](https://pygamma-agreement.readthedocs.io/en/latest/) as well as an example Jupyter notebook in our package's repository.
+We provide a user [documentation](https://pygamma-agreement.readthedocs.io/en/latest/) as well as an example Jupyter notebook in our package's repository.
 Additionally, we've used and tested `pygamma-agreement` in conjunction with the development of our own custom-built annotation platform, Seshat [@seshat].

+** TODO : the gamma table from the Seshat paper **

 We've uploaded our package to the [Pypi repository](https://pypi.org/project/pygamma-agreement/), thus, `pygamma-agreement` can be installed using pip.